In his early 20’s, General Gregorio del Pilar (also known as “Goyo”) was just as love-struck as most people his age.

 5. Goyo and the “Seven Musketeers.”

-Goyo’s baptism of fire happened soon after he became part of Gen. Eusebio Roque’s troops in Kakarong de Sili, a fortress near San Rafael, Bulacan.
+Goyo’s baptism of fire happened when he became part of Gen. Eusebio Roque’s troops in Kakarong de Sili, a fortress near San Rafael, Bulacan.

 Kakarong had been recognized as the biggest headquarters in Bulacan until an attack of the Spaniards in 1897 led to its collapse.